splunk/simdata-examples/02 app management/README.md

 ## Setup

-This simulation will generate a good amount of data in the index configured in the `app-man.json` file.
-Just make sure the index exists, and the Splunk HEC token is configured to send data to that index.
+This simulation will generate data in the index configured in the `app-man.json` file.
+Make sure the index exists, and the Splunk HEC token is configured to send data to that index.

 ## Running the simulation